ETHZ-RobotX/SuperMegaBot/docs/core-software/index.md

 ## Installation
 To install the simulation/SMB core software, follow the steps described in the [installation documentation](installation_core.md).

+## Using Docker
+Instead of downloading and building the SMB core software directly on your machine, you can use a Docker image with a pre-compiled software.
+Details are given in the [SMB docker documentation](docker_installation.md)

 ## Starting the Simulation
 Once the SMB core software is installed, you can start the simulation by following the steps in [How To Run the SMB Software](HowToRunSoftware.md)